StarRocks/starrocks/docs/sql-reference/sql-statements/account-management/EXECUTE AS.md

 ## Description

-After you obtain permission to impersonate a user to perform operations, you can use the EXECUTE AS statement to switch the execution context of the current session to the user.
+After you obtain the privilege to impersonate a user, you can use the EXECUTE AS statement to switch the execution context of the current session to the user.

 ## Syntax